Azure/azure-powershell-migration/docs/how-to-update-az-module-spec.md

    .\powershell-module\Scripts\New-AzCmdletSpec.ps1 -AzVersion $azModuleVersion -OutputDirectory (Join-Path -Path (Get-Location) -ChildPath 'powershell-module\Az.Tools.Migration\Resources\ModuleSpecs\Az\'$azModuleVersion)
    ```

-1. Update the Az PowerShell module version listed in documentation, function help, function
-   parameter validation, and unit tests.
-The easiest way to do this is to perform a search to find
-   and replace the previous version.
-The previous version can be found under `\powershell-module\Az.Tools.Migration\Resources\ModuleSpecs\Az`.
-For example, search for '5.2.0' and replace with '5.6.0'.
-Please do not replace all because some files containing previous version, such as changelog, should not be replaced.

 1. Remove the old module spec files from module resources:
    `powershell-module\Az.Tools.Migration\Resources\ModuleSpecs\Az\{old-version}`.